 The Indonesian Red Cross has deployed thousands of volunteers to provide health services and emotional support to affected areas, and Indonesia’s National Disaster Management Agency has dispatched relief items and established evacuation centres for victims.
 Despite this, there is still a pressing need for humanitarian aid including baby diapers, blankets, tents, and mattresses.
 Poverty-stricken districts are particularly affected as poor families living in these areas lack access to infrastructure and even electricity.
 Efforts to locate missing people are also affected by mudslides, blackouts and lack of telecommunications.

 The aftermath could also spark transmission of life-threatening diarrhea, known as leptospirosis due to poor waste management.
 Clean water suppliers are critical as floodwaters carry raw sewage throughout the city and children are swimming in contaminated water.
-One solution is water purification systems which are being distributed to make water safer to drink.
+One solution is water purification system which are being distributed to make water safer to drink.
 Efforts are also in place to communicate to residents that treated water needs to be kept free from further contamination.

 The capital has also been disinfected by military service people and health workers to prevent diseases from spreading.
 But, in addition to leptospirosis which is caused by the spread of rat urine, other diseases could surface including dengue and tetanus.
 The risk of the rapid spread of diseases is a concern as tens of thousands of people are displaced and living in cramped and damp shelters near piles of garbage.
 This puts breastfed babies at risk and can result in respiratory illnesses among all ages.